gord0186/new_website/work/crowing_hen.md

 ---
 {% include image_header.html background_image="crowing_hen/crowing_hen_header.jpg" color="rgba(255,220,30,.6)" logo="crowing_hen/crowing_hen_logo.svg" %}

-{% include about.html background_color="rgba(2,200,255,.0)" class="inner_page_about"
+{% include about.html class="inner_page_about"

 about_content="Crowing Hen Farm is a small Ottawa Valley-based farm that specializes in the growing of premium produce and homemade preservatives.
-There Quality has been well noticed at all of the local flee marked so they now want to try expanding into to roadside produce stands with employees.
-For this project, I need to create the logo, brand identity, and other promotional products."
+There Quality has been well noticed at all of the local flea markets.
+As such they are now expanding into roadside produce stands with employees.
+For this project it was important to design a logo, brand identity, and other promotional products."

 %}